KING-USER1/EAGLE-USERBOT/README.md

-# 𝚃𝙷𝙴 𝙼𝙰𝙵𝙸𝙰𝙱𝙾𝚃
+# ðšƒð™·ð™´ ð™¼ð™°ð™µð™¸ð™°ð™±ð™¾ðšƒ
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

 EagleBot made by @devil_boy_6.
 Supported by respective hellbot owner .
-Join for update related info channel and group :- https://t.me/EAGLE_USERBOT THANKS FOR VISITING OUR REPO💖
+Join for update related info channel and group :- https://t.me/EAGLE_USERBOT THANKS FOR VISITING OUR REPOðŸ’–
 [![EAGLEBOT LOGO](https://telegra.ph/file/8a638fe98c217f020d01b.jpg)](https://t.me/EAGLE_USERBOT)